 Foundation Response: Prior to Fiscal Year ending June 30, 2012, the Foundation did not have adequately trained personnel; nor, auditors aware of the proper accounting and reporting procedures for a 501(c)3 organization.
-Therefore, proper tracking of transaction were erroneous at times.
+Therefore, proper tracking of transactions were erroneous at times.
 In October 2012, a CPA was hired with extensive experience with 501(c)3 organizations.
 She endeavored to recreate the entire history of the Foundation from its inception in 1976 to determine the true position of each restricted, endowed and unrestricted fund.
 She also recommended a new audit firm be retained that had experience in 501(c)3 accounting.

-Once the history was recreated, it was found that some restricted funds had been overspent due to being over-awarded and restricted funds had been used to cover administrative expenses.
+Once the history was recreated it was found that some restricted funds had been overspent due to being over-awarded and restricted funds had been used to cover administrative expenses.
 The Foundation recognizes its need to make each overspent scholarship whole along with replenishing the unrestricted fund balance.
-The amount of overspent scholarships decreased this fiscal year and only funds received for unrestricted spending were spent.
-This shows progress in reversing the errors that had occurred since 1976 when the Foundation was established and that the Foundation has not continued to spend restricted funds for unrestricted purposes.
+The amount of overspent scholarships increased during the 2015-2016 fiscal year and funds received were not sufficient to cover necessary expenses.
+Unfortunately, the Foundation continued to spend restricted funds for unrestricted purposes.